Micah-T/micah-torcellini/posts/2026-02-25-simple-timeline.md

 ## Extra Eleventy (and Obsidian!)
 Integration

-I use [Obsidian](https://obsidian.md/) for my notes, so I use the [Chronos plugin](https://github.com/clairefro/obsidian-plugin-chronos) to make timelines to organize myself.
-It isn't perfect, but its available.
+I use [Obsidian](https://obsidian.md/) for my notes (which works nicely because markdown is native to [Eleventy](https://eleventy.dev)), so I use the [Chronos plugin](https://github.com/clairefro/obsidian-plugin-chronos) to make timelines to organize historical information.
+It isn't perfect, but it's available.
 Because I'm already using it, it would be nice to use its markup style to create timelines, especially since the raw HTML markup is a bit verbose.
-To do this, I installed the [Chronos Timeline MD](https://github.com/clairefro/chronos-timeline-md) and created a shortcode.
+To do this, I installed the [Chronos Timeline MD](https://github.com/clairefro/chronos-timeline-md) package and created a shortcode.

 Add ```eleventyConfig.addShortcode("timeline", require("./_11ty/timeline.js"));``` into `.eleventy.js` ([Eleventy shortcode documentation ](https://www.11ty.dev/docs/shortcodes/)).